 - Wait until sunrise when there’s less wind.

 The possibilities are endless!
-The art of capturing landscape photography does at times require sacrifices such as long hikes into the mountains, possibly for days, camping in nature and getting close to the earth, including in uncomfortable ways.
+Capturing landscape photography sometimes requires sacrifices such as long hikes into the mountains, possibly for days, camping in nature and getting close to the earth, including in uncomfortable ways.

-Landscape photography is a great way to improve your overall photography skills. and particularly your composition abilities.
-The skills that make you a good landscape photographer also help you with other types of photography too.
+Landscape photography is a great way to improve your overall photography skills.
+And particularly your composition abilities.
+The skills that make you a good landscape photographer also help you with other types of photography.

 Landscape photography provides many opportunities for experimentation and growth in technique and skill.
 As you become more familiar with your initial camera and lenses, you can experiment with different lenses, lighting and camera settings.
 Experimentation is recommended.